Expertise

 Contact: Dr. Holger Haslob

 In the last decade, the estimated production of young fish shows fewer strong year classes than in previous decades.
 However, as already mentioned, the 2018 year class is slightly larger.
-This larger year class currently accounts for the majority of catches.
+This larger year class currently accounts for a large part of the catches.

 The explanation of sole in the North Sea as a PDF download